Home Service Marketing Benchmarks: What Should You Actually Be Paying Per Lead?

 A $5,000 average ticket means you can afford $500-750 to acquire that customer.
 A $500 average ticket means you need to keep acquisition cost around $50-75.

 That math changes when you factor in customer lifetime value.
 A first-time HVAC customer who signs a maintenance agreement, calls you for repairs, and refers two neighbors over the next decade is worth far more than the initial invoice.
 If your average customer is worth $15,000 over their lifetime, paying $1,500 to acquire them is a 10% acquisition cost even though it looked expensive on day one.
+Fence companies see the same neighbor effect, with 15-25% of adjacent neighbors hiring the same crew within 12 months.

 The contractors who can afford to outspend competitors on ads are almost always the ones who’ve figured out retention.
 Maintenance agreements, seasonal check-ups, and referral programs turn a one-time job into a multi-year revenue stream.
 That gives you permission to pay more upfront because you know the payback period.